NorthPort Batang Pier: 2015–2016 season

-Philippine Cup

 The Batang Pier squad is determined to top their fifth-place finish from the previous season and reach the semifinals for the first time.
 The team had a busy off-season which started with the acquisition of Joseph Yeo from Barako Bull in exchange for the 2016 first round pick and the 2018 2nd round pick (whichever is lower).
 The team then traded Jewel Ponferada and their 2015 second round pick for the services of Jervy Cruz, who was sent to Barako Bull for Rico Maierhofer.
 A one-on-one deal also took place as the Batang Pier sent Miranda for the return of Washington to the team.
 Many were also surprised to see Roi Sumang fell on the third round of the PBA Draft who was gladly selected by GlobalPort, having no first and second round picks.
 The team also signed free agents Jonathan Uyloan and Philip Paniamogan, who was undrafted from the 2014 PBA Draft.
 Finally, Prince Caperal became part of a four team trade that saw Dorian Peña land at GlobalPort.

 The Batang Pier triumphed against Barako Bull with a twice-to-beat advantage in the first phase of the quarterfinals.
 They outlasted Barangay Ginebra in a controversial knockout match in the second phase.
 The team entered the semifinals to face top seeded Alaska in a best of 7 series.
 After winning Game One behind Romeo's 41 points, GlobalPort lost four straight games to bow out of the tournament.
 It was the best finish of the franchise for the last four years.
 On the brighter side, the tandem of Romeo and Pringle was recognized by the PBA as the "Slash Brothers".

-Commissioner's Cup

 The team failed to pick-up where they left-off in the Philippine Cup as the Slash Brothers were hampered with injuries in the majority of the conference.
 To fill the guard rotation, the Batang Pier acquired Jeric Fortuna from Phoenix Fuel Masters by sending the team's 2018 second round pick.
 Imports Brian Williams and Calvin Warner failed to deliver for the team's first few games as they were eventually replaced by Shawn Taggart by the end of the conference.
 However, the team still finished dead last with a 3–8 standing.

-Governors' Cup

-Player movement was expected as Keith Jensen, Paola Taha, Jonathan Uyloan and Roi Sumang were involved in a three-team trade.
+Player movement was expected ahead of the Governors' Cup, as Keith Jensen, Paola Taha, Jonathan Uyloan and Roi Sumang were involved in a three-team trade.
 In return, GlobalPort acquired Karl Dehesa, Ronald Pascual and Yousef Taha, who's on his third duty as a Batang Pier.
 The team also signed free agents Sunday Salvacion, Gab Banal and Papot Paredes.
 They also paraded Dominique Sutton as their import but was later replaced by Mike Glover as GlobalPort let Sutton pursue his NBA Dream.
 Ronald Pascual was also traded to Blackwater for Mike Cortez.
 The team did not find their groove in the Governors' Cup and they finished 10th with a 4–7 card.